adhavswapna/devsecops-three-tier-todo-java-cicd-project/README.md

 same steps use for frontend-three-tier but after clicked locally select other and linux and then copy entire script and past it on jenkinsfile frontend-jenkinsfile and then click create project

+8. PROMETHEUS AND GRAFANA
+helm repo add stable https://charts.helm.sh/stable

+Install the prometheus
+helm repo add prometheus-community https://prometheus-community.github.io/helm-charts helm install prometheus prometheus-community/prometheus kubectl get svc

+we need to change service status as load balancer

+Edit the stable-kube-prometheus-sta-prometheus service kubectl edit svc stable-kube-prometheus-sta-prometheus

+Edit the stable-grafana service kubectl edit svc stable-grafana kubectl get svc

+go to aws console load balancer copy prometheus load balancer and paste it on browser

+Click on Status and select Target.
+You will see a lot of Targets

+Now, access your Grafana Dashboard
+Copy the ALB DNS of Grafana and paste it into your favorite browser.
+The username will be admin and the password will be prom-operator for your Grafana LogIn.
+Now, click on Data Source
+Select Prometheus
+In the Connection, paste your <Prometheus-LB-DNS>:9090.
+If the URL is correct, then you will see a green notification/ Click on Save & test.
+Now, we will create a dashboard to visualize our Kubernetes Cluster Logs.
+Click on Dashboard.
+Once you click on Dashboard.
+You will see a lot of Kubernetes components monitoring.
+Let’s try to import a type of Kubernetes Dashboard.
+Click on New and select Import
+Provide 6417 ID and click on Load
+Note: 6417 is a unique ID from Grafana which is used to Monitor and visualize Kubernetes Data
+Select the data source that you have created earlier and click on Import.

+Step : deploy our Three-Tier Application using ArgoCD.

+9. Install ArgoCD

+Create a namespace for ArgoCD:

+bash

+kubectl create namespace argocd

+Apply ArgoCD installation manifest:

+bash

+kubectl apply -n argocd -f https://raw.githubusercontent.com/argoproj/argo-cd/stable/manifests/install.yaml

+Patch ArgoCD server service to use LoadBalancer:

+bash

+kubectl patch svc argocd-server -n argocd -p '{"spec": {"type": "LoadBalancer"}}'

+Retrieve ArgoCD initial admin password:

+bash

+kubectl -n argocd get secret argocd-initial-admin-secret -o jsonpath="{.data.password}" | base64 -d

+Click on CREATE APPLICATION.
+application for the backend.

+paste github repository
+In the Path, provide the location where your Manifest files are presented and provide other things as shown in the below screenshot.
+While your backend Application is starting to deploy, We will create an application for the frontend.
+Provide the details as it is provided in the below snippet and scroll down.
+Select the same repository that you configured in the earlier step.
+In the Path, provide the location where your Manifest files are presented and provide other things as shown in the below screenshot.
+Click on CREATE.
+While your frontend Application is starting to deploy, We will create an application for the ingress.
+Provide the details as it is provided in the below snippet and scroll down.

+paste github repository
+In the Path, provide the location where your Manifest files are presented and provide other things as shown in the below screenshot.
+Click on CREATE.
+Once your Ingress application is deployed.
+It will create an Application Load Balancer
+You can check out the load balancer named with k8s-three

+Now, Copy the ALB-DNS and go to your Domain Provider and create domain name Go to DNS and add a CNAME type with hostname backend then add your ALB in the Answer and click on Save
+• Implemented monitoring with Helm, Prometheus, and Grafana.
+Finally paste subdomain on browser to get our Application